-Those of us who measure the number of first-time guests we attract each weekend, know one crucial thing.
+Those who measure the number of first-time guests we attract each weekend know one crucial thing.
 We’re only counting a portion of the “actual” number of first-time guests.
 In other words, many first-time guests do not identify themselves.
 Therefore, we don’t know they are there.

 This is a BIG deal.
-If we don’t know a person has taken the time and trouble to come on a Sunday and check us out, we can’t do anything regarding follow up or otherwise beginning the process of getting them connected.
+If we don’t know someone has taken the time and trouble to come on a Sunday to check out the church, you can’t do anything regarding follow-up or begin getting them connected.

 As far as I know, short of video surveillance and facial recognition software :), there are only so many ways to collect “first-time guest data.”
-Most of the churches with whom I’m in regular contact have a response card first timers are asked to fill out, usually as part of the welcome from the stage.
+Most churches with whom I’m in regular contact have a response card first-timers are asked to fill out or a mobile app with an electronic response form, usually as part of the welcome from the stage.

-We have a pretty tight first-time guest assimilation process, but in order to get a new person into the process, we must first identify them.
+Most churches have a tight first-time guest assimilation process, but to get a new person into the process, they must first be identified.

-Here are our current “methods” for knowing when someone is new:
+Here are the common “methods” for knowing when someone is new:

-- Face To Face Introduction – Many of us are camped out in the lobby, entrance to the main auditorium, and children’s check-in area specifically for the purpose of welcoming people.
+- Face To Face Introduction – Many staff and volunteers are camped in the lobby, entrance to the main auditorium, and children’s check-in area specifically to welcome people.

-- Communication Card – Every service includes a first-time guest welcome and prompting to fill out a communication card.
+- Communication Card – Every service should include a first-time guest welcome and prompting to fill out a response card or electronic form.

-- New Family Check In – If a child or family is not already in our system (Church Community Builder), we ask them to complete a new family check in card.
+- New Family Check-In – If a child or family is not already in the system, they should be asked to complete a new family check-in card.

-- First Time Giver – If someone gives an offering for the first time, assuming they do so via check or offering envelope that’s filled out, they are recorded as a first time guest.
+- First Time Giver – If someone gives an offering for the first time, assuming they identify themselves, they are recorded as a first-time guest.

 What else is there?
 What’s missing?
 There’s definitely an “App” for that!